The best unrefined olive oil. How to distinguish high-quality olive oil from counterfeit

 9. Acidity in numbers

-10. Expiry date
+10. Expiration date

 About 400 companies supply olive oil to Russia.
 Most of the approximately 80 thousand tons of its exports come to us from Spain, Italy, Greece, Tunisia and Portugal.
-How to choose a really high-quality product from this variety?
+How to choose a truly high-quality product from this variety?

 The most juice